|Semester 2 Credit Value:||10|

 |Guided Independent Study||Independent study||1||40:00||40:00||N/A|

 Lectures will be used as the main way to impart basic knowledge and to stimulate interest in the topics.
-The interactive sessions will allow further discussion of concepts taught in lectures and give the opportunity for students to take part in small scale psychological experiments that illustrate the taught material, The observation study will allow students to gain practical experience of personality research.
-This will help them to appreciate the difficulties surrounding personality research thereby assisting them in developing their skills of interpretation and evaluation.
-In addition, the discussion and feedback sessions for the observation study will provide students with the opportunity to carry out group work and to gain both formative and summative feedback on a written report.
+The interactive sessions will allow further discussion of concepts taught in lectures and give the opportunity for students to take part in small scale psychological experiments that illustrate the taught material.
+A case study series will allow the students to gain experience of hearing another person describe their psychological disorder.
+This will help them to appreciate some of the difficulties in interpreting and applying the material to understand psychological disorder, and assist them in writing their own short case study report.
+In addition, the discussion and feedback sessions on these cases will provide students with the opportunity to carry out group work and to gain both formative and summative feedback on a written report.
 The private study time will allow students to carry out in depth review of the information imparted through lectures, to consolidate their learning and to generate their own views, views that can be shared with others in the interactive sessions and followed up by independent reading.

 The format of resits will be determined by the Board of Examiners